intelowlproject/IntelOwl/.github/legal_notice.md

 ## Legal notice

-You as a user of this project must review, accept and comply with the license terms of each downloaded/installed package listed below.
+You as a user of this project must review, accept and comply with the license terms of each downloaded/installed package/tool/media listed below.
 By proceeding with the installation, you are accepting the license terms of each package, and acknowledging that your use of each package will be subject to its respective license terms.

+#### Github Repos
 [osslsigncode](https://github.com/develar/osslsigncode),
 [PyExifTool](https://github.com/sylikc/pyexiftool),
 [Exiftool package](https://exiftool.org/#license),